koliqi/imx23-olinuxino/README.md

-Building a kernel 3.x for the OLinuXino:
+Building a kernel for the OLinuXino:
 ===

-*Software requirements
+Software requirements
-You need to have cross compiler and git installed.
+-Cross compiler and git.

 On Debian distributions install as:

 $: sudo apt-get install gcc-arm-linux-gnueabi
 $: sudo apt-get install git

-*Hardware requirements
+-Hardware requirements
-SD card with two partition, 1st boot and second rootfs partition.
+SD card with two partition, 1st for boot and second for rootfs.
+See section 3. and 4.

 Getting the code:
 ---